isyuricunha/isyuricunha/README.md

 I solve complex data management challenges by designing, implementing, and maintaining high-performance, scalable, and secure database, cloud, and server/hardware solutions

-if you usa any of my services, you can check the status of service here:
+if you usa any of my services, you can check the status of service here:<br>
 [status page](https://status-page.yuricunha.com/)

 **find me on the web:**<br>